mattlock12/slacktunes/README.md

 YOUTUBE_CLIENT_ID = <your_youtube_client_id>
 YOUTUBE_CLIENT_SECRET = <your_youtube_client_secret>
 ```
+#### Setting up a Service User
+Slacktunes uses a 'Service User' to perform searches for cross-platform adding.
+This is just a regular User with the `is_service_user` attribute set to `True`.

+The easiest way to set up this Service User for local dev-ing is to:
+1. `/create_playlist` and follow instructions to auth.
+This will create a User and store credentials for Youtube.
+1. `/create_playlist something s` and follow instructions to add credentials for Spotify
+1. `docker exec -it slacktunes_backend python -c 'from src.models import User;u = User.query.first();u.is_service_user = True;u.save()` to set your User as the Service User

 #### That's it!
 Give it a `docker-compose restart` and you should be good to go!